Top Medical School Scholarships with Upcoming Deadlines

 1. Scholarships for Minority Students

 Unconscious or implicit biases in medicine continue to exist despite the best intentions of healthcare providers.
-Supporting medical students of all backgrounds and demographics helps combat this issue by increasing the diversity of the professional medical community overall.
+Supporting medical students of racial and ethnic minorities helps combat this issue by improving the diversity of the professional medical community overall.

 Minority students attending medical school will eventually graduate and lend their voices and experiences to conversations in hospital board rooms, patient consultations, and more.
 Their presence in the medical field brings diversity to the experiences and ideas that shape the medical community.